gravitational/workshop/k8sprod.md

 **Orphans**

-It is quite easy to leave orphaned processes running in backround.
-Let's take an image we have build in the previous example:
+It is quite easy to leave orphaned processes running in the background.
+Let's take an image we have built in the previous example:

 ```bash
 docker run busybox sleep 10000
 ```

-Let us open a separate terminal and locate the process
+Now, let's open a separate terminal and locate the process

 ```bash
 ps uax | grep sleep